 This gate was protected by a small castle which was turned into a more elegant residence by Cardinal Francesco Piccolomini (Pope Pius III for 26 days in 1503).
 The palace was eventually acquired by Donna Olimpia Maidalchini, sister-in-law of Pope Innocent X, who lived in nearby S. Martino al Cimino.

 The Farnese, the family of Pope Paul III came from Canino, a small town between Viterbo and the sea and they acquired many fiefdoms which practically surrounded Viterbo.
-Cardinal Alessandro Farnese, grandson of the pope, opened Porta di Faul in 1568; the gate was officially named Porta Farnesiana but because it gave access to a depression called Faul between the hill of the Cathedral and that of SS.
-TrinitÓ (see page four), the official name was soon forgotten.
+Cardinal Alessandro Farnese, grandson of the Pope, opened Porta di Faul in 1568; the gate was officially named Porta Farnesiana, but because it gave access to a depression called Faul between the hill of the Cathedral and that of SS.
+TrinitÓ, the official name was soon forgotten.

-Porta Romana is the most important gate of Viterbo because it is the entrance to town for those who arrive from Rome; it was opened in 1643 when it replaced a smaller gate inside a tower and it was decorated for the 1650 Jubilee Year; it was redesigned in 1705 and for this reason it bears the coats of arms of two popes; the statue at the top of the gate portrays St. Rose of Viterbo, the patron saint; each year on September 3 Macchina di Santa Rosa, a sort of bell tower, is carried through the streets of Viterbo to celebrate the saint (see the website of the brotherhood - external link - for some galleries of images).
+Porta Romana is the most important gate of Viterbo because it is the entrance to town for those who arrive from Rome; it was opened in 1643 when it replaced a smaller gate inside a tower and it was decorated for the 1650 Jubilee Year; it was redesigned in 1705 and for this reason it bears the coats of arms of two popes; the statue at the top of the gate portrays St. Rose of Viterbo, the patron saint.

 (left) Porta della VeritÓ; (right) Porta Fiorentina